fknorr/matchbox/README.md

 ## `match` on inheritance hierarchies

 matchbox also allows you to enter a `match` statement based on dynamic class type.
-This is implemented through an ad-hoc visitor pattern, which means it's reasonably fast (implemented using double virtual dispatch, no `dynamic_casts`).
+This is implemented through double dispatch using an ad-hoc visitor implementation, which means it's reasonably fast (two virtual function calls, no `dynamic_cast` or other RTTI involved).

 This feature requires some light boilerplate to tell matchbox to implement the appropriate acceptor hierarchy: